 Eggplant is a vegetable that curious canines may have their eyes on.
 As such, we need to find out if sharing this health food is appropriate for a beloved pet dog.

-The main concern with eggplant is its classification as an Nightshade.
+The main concern with eggplant is its classification as a Nightshade.
 Some dogs are affected by these foods, but feeding Fido a small amount isn’t necessarily harmful.

 A bit of leftover Eggplant Parmesan probably won’t have ill effects.
-Just be mindful of the possibility that your dog may have an allergic reaction.
+Just be mindful of a possibility that your dog may have an allergic reaction.
 Small and plain portions are advised.

 Can I Give My Dog Eggplant?
 Answer: Yes, but monitor afterwards

 Serve just a little and keep a watchful eye for bad reactions.

 Eggplant, also known as aubergine, is healthy when tolerated.
 If your dog isn’t allergic, they could benefit from the vitamins and minerals.
 Being low in fat and calories makes it an attractive treat for dogs.
 Eggplant compares well against potatoes which are high in starch and aren’t as nutritious.

 Eggplant on occasion is okay for dogs, assuming there are no complications.